canonical/lxd/doc/profiles.md

 If not present, LXD will create a `default` profile.

+The `default` profile cannot be renamed or removed.

 The `default` profile is set for any new container created which doesn't specify a different profiles list.